hndoss/hndoss.github.io/_posts/2019-11-24-ansible-and-terraform-automated-deployments.md

 ```

 ---
-## Dns Record
+## DNS Records
-The frontend needs to know where is the backend.
-To simplify the networking and the api calls, I'm creating a dns record, binding the backend's ip to a subdomain.
-This part needs previous configuration, you should own a domain name and terraform's GCP service account should have all the needed permissions to perform this task.
+The frontend needs to know where the backend is.
+To simplify the networking and the API calls, I'm creating a DNS record, binding the backend's IP to a subdomain.
+This part needs previous configuration, you should own a domain name and Terraform's GCP service account should have all the needed permissions to perform this task.
 The second resource, cname, is required for static web sites in GCP buckets.

 ```
 # dns.tf